Therapy from anywhere, when you need it

 Meet our mental health specialists

 We take great care in hiring mental health specialists who share our values for patient-centric, human care.
-Our registered specialists are available for appointments on the Akira by TELUS Health app, and all bring a different background and skill set so our patients can get help from someone that best fits their needs.
+Our registered specialists are available for appointments on the TELUS Health Virtual Care app, and all bring a different background and skill set so our patients can get help from someone that best fits their needs.

 Please note that some of our specialists may not be available at the time you are looking to book an appointment.
-Speak with your Akira Intake Coordinator to confirm who would be a good fit for you based on your needs and their availability.
+Speak with your TELUS Health Virtual Care Intake Coordinator to confirm who would be a good fit for you based on your needs and their availability.

 Caroline Champagne, MSW